anuj7511/Number-Plate-Recognition/README.md

 - Segmentation of Characters from cropped license plate image using openCV
 - character Recognition of Individual contours using a CNN network

 A [YOLOv5](#acknowledgements) is used to predict the bounding box around License plate.
-Then the cropped license plate image is processed including steps:
+Then the cropped license plate image is processed using:

 - noise removal, extra lines filtering, Adaptive histogram equalization (CLAHE)
 - a four point perspective transform to handle different viewing angles